yenwee/personal_portfolio/README.md

 ## Deployment

-The application is configured for static export and can be deployed to any static hosting platform.
-The build output is optimized for CDN distribution.
+The application is deployed on Vercel and configured for static export.
+The build output is optimized for CDN distribution and can be deployed to any static hosting platform.